brumasribera/comics-fdedonck/README.md

 📩 Contact: fien.a.c.de.doncker[at]gmail.com

-You can click on the sub-folders to discover the different comics and to download them.
+You can click on the sub-folders (blue titles below) to discover the different comics and to download them.

 ---

 ## Explore the collections